You will be invited to an Individualized Education Program (IEP) meeting after your child's evaluation is completed.

-- If your child attends a district school, the meeting will be held at your child’s school.
+- Children attending a district 1-32 school - The meeting will be held at your child’s school.

-- If your child is not attending school, or attends a non-public, charter, preschool or child care program, the meeting will be held at the district CSE/CPSE or at the non-public or charter school, if possible.
+- Children attending a non-public, charter, preschool or child care program- The meeting will be held at the district CSE/CPSE or at the non-public or charter school, if possible.

 - Review the evaluation results.
 Consider which parts of the evaluations you think are the most important, which parts you agree with, and which parts you have questions about.

-- Gather information and documents from people who know your child, such as teachers, providers, or doctors that may be helpful in explaining your child’s needs.
+- Gather information from people who know your child, such as teachers, providers or doctors that may be helpful in explaining your child’s needs.

-- Be prepared to discuss your child’s strengths and needs, and how they affect his or her academic, social and emotional, and physical development.
+- Be prepared to discuss your child’s strengths and needs, and how they affect his or her academic, social, emotional, and physical development.

 - Review the available programs and services for preschool or school-age children, and think about which ones would best benefit your child.